Queen Elizabeth Class Aircraft Carriers

 Utilising our UK wide facilities, and a wealth of specialised knowledge and experience, Babcock has delivered detailed design and whole ship assembly of the QEC from her keel to mast., ensuring this remains one of Babcock's flagship programmes.

-With critical components successfully completed at our Appledore facility in north Devon, including cutting edge CAD-based modelling, and design and development of the bow and a number of upper blocks, this facility alone has delivered in excess of 10,000 tonnes of manufactured components to Rosyth for assembly, including eight major blocks, 285 sponson units and 61 catwalk units.
+With critical components successfully completed across our sites, including cutting edge CAD-based modelling, and design and development of the bow and a number of upper blocks, we have delivered in excess of 10,000 tonnes of manufactured components to Rosyth for assembly, including eight major blocks, 285 sponson units and 61 catwalk units.

 The linchpin for weapons development, our Leicester facility has ensured that each vessel’s innovative Highly Automated Mechanised Weapons Handling System critically delivers when required.
 Eighteen state of the art shiplifts, four hanger doors and integrated waste systems – enabling 98% of the vessel’s waste to be recycled – have underpinned QEC world class status.